 performance - Season 14/15

 ‘If cure is a choice, why not make it while sitting in the theatre?
 Why waste any more time on wanting to be ‘cultural’ when we could spend it on being ‘healthier’?
-In I-Cure Dimchev will be solving both your physical and psychological problems!
+Ivo Dimchev is an exuberant and charismatic performer who constantly tests the limits, including the system to which he himself belongs.
+In I-Cure he promises to solve both your physical and psychological problems.

 The new project by Hans Petter Dahl and Anna Sophia Bonnema is a study of rhythm and expression, a journey in which a live drummer fires up three performers.
 A celebration of life results in an enumeration that cuts right through everything, in the realisation that we have to take our leave.
 We are living in a time when there is ‘an epidemic of things’.